LeoBlackCat/pdf-chunk-search/README.md

 4. **Greedy packing** - Efficiently packs text into chunks without exceeding the token limit

+All strategies share a common separator hierarchy (double newline → newline → period → comma → space → Unicode specials → characters) to keep boundaries consistent.

 If you select the `llama` strategy, the tool delegates chunking to `llama_index.core.node_parser.SentenceSplitter`, using the same chunk size and overlap budgets you provide.
+The `langchain` strategy leverages `langchain.text_splitter.RecursiveCharacterTextSplitter` with the same separator list for comparison.

 ### 3. Output